Nde-Code/nde-shortener/README.md

 - No sign-up, no credit card, or other personal information required.

+- No logs are maintained to track user activity.

 - Highly configurable.

 - Generate short unique codes for URLs (avoid collisions).